Breadcrumb

 Research

-A major theme of my research is the analysis of the causes and consequences of the strategies used by democratic governments to control extremist dissent.
-My work on democratic crises in inter-war Europe has been published in several journals and a research monograph entitled Defending Democracy (Johns Hopkins University Press 2005, paperback 2007), which received the APSA Award for the Best Book in European Politics.
+The analysis of democratic self-defence has been a longstanding theme in my research.
+My work on democratic crises in interwar Europe has been published in several journals and in a research monograph titled Defending Democracy (Johns Hopkins University Press, 2005; paperback 2007).
+The book received the APSA Award for the Best Book in European Politics.

-I have held a British Academy/Leverhulme Trust Senior Research Fellowship and a Leverhume Trust Major Research Fellowship, as well as visiting positions in several academic institutions including the University of Heidelberg, the University of California at Berkeley, the Max-Planck-Institute in Comparative Law (Heidelberg), the Minda de Gunzburg Center for European Studies at Harvard, and the Radcliffe Institute for Advanced Studies at Harvard, where I was the Rita E. Hauser Fellow.
+My research has been supported by various national and international funding agencies.
+I have held a British Academy/Leverhulme Trust Senior Research Fellowship and a Leverhulme Trust Major Research Fellowship, as well as visiting positions at several academic institutions, including the University of Heidelberg, the University of California, Berkeley, the Max-Planck-Institute in Comparative Law (Heidelberg), the Minda de Gunzburg Center for European Studies at Harvard, the Radcliffe Institute for Advanced Studies at Harvard University (as the Rita E. Hauser Fellow), and the Center for European Studies and Comparative Politics at Sciences Po Paris.

-I welcome inquiries from potential graduate students interested in pursuing MPhil or doctoral projects on democratization, political extremism in democracies, democratic backsliding, and transitional justice, in particular in the context of European political development.
+I welcome inquiries from prospective graduate students interested in pursuing projects on democratic backsliding, democratization, political extremism in liberal democracies, and transitional justice, particularly in the context of European political development.

 Media